gall314/Audit/README.md

 |------------------------------------|------------------------------------------------------------------|-------------------------------------------------------------------|-------------|
 | https://app.sellusyourjewelry.com/ | https://app.sellusyourjewelry.com/what-are-you-looking-to-sell-2 | https://app.sellusyourjewelry.com/what-are-you-looking-to-sell-2/ | 301         |

 - **Note**: I don't see any internal link without trailing slashes.
-Can you tell me where did you find the above link?
+Can you tell me where you find the above link?
+- **Jacek:** Yes, I think is some misinterpretation with / by the tool that I used.